sourcegraph/about/handbook/engineering/distribution/managed/creation_process.md

 			}
 		],
 	```
-1. Contact #ce and ask they generate / provide the relevant license key for the customer's instance, then set it in the site config.
+1. Contact #ce and ask that they generate / provide the relevant license key for the customer's instance, then set it in the site config.

 ## Giving the customer access